WSU-kduncan/cs4900-api-karto/homework/homework-2.md

 - GET - all cars
 - GET - all cars by owner email (getAllCarsOwnedBy)
 - GET - all cars by vin
-- POST - Update car details
 - POST - Create a new car
+- PUT - Update car details

 ### GasType